xschul/IMAProxy/README.md

-# IMAP Proxy
+# Python IMAP proxy server

-This is an IMAP Proxy to sanitize attachments.
+IMAP Proxy to sanitize attachments.

 ## Features

-* The Proxy acts transparently and interpret every IMAP command.
+* The proxy acts transparently and interpret every IMAP command.
 * Works with email applications as [Thunderbird](https://www.mozilla.org/en-US/thunderbird/).
 * **[TODO]** Inspect emails, sanitize the malicious ones and keep a copy in a Quarantine folder.
 * **[TODO]** Make it compatible with Gmail accounts